 Both the forms and the materials differentiate the focused, active, and calm zones, subtly indicating shifts in atmosphere through shifts in shape and texture.
 Recycled rubber is the primary material, bringing playful colors and textures as well as durability.
 But within each zone, accent materials enhance the geometry to produce different atmospheres.
 In the Focused zone, large curving tables with glossy paint welcome collective activities and creative collaborations, while in the Active zone, a small “peak” of sloping planes and heightened textures inspires playful exploration.
 Finally, the calm zone welcomes peaceful relaxation with its net hammock under the shade of a large tree.

-The Restorative Ground project was designed with WIP Collaborative, a research and design team composed of independent designers and their practices: Ryan Brooke Thomas (Kalos Eidos), Bryony Roberts (Bryony Roberts Studio), Elsa Ponce, Lindsay Harkema (WIP Studio), Abby Coover (Overlay Office), Sera Ghadaki and Sonya Gimon.
-The project was the winning proposal for the Care for Hudson Square design competition organized by Urban Design Forum in partnership with Hudson Square Properties and will be installed in Spring 2021.
+This project continues the work of WIP Collaborative, a shared feminist practice of independent design professionals focused on research and design projects that engage communities and the public realm.
+The design team includes the Co-Founders of WIP Collaborative — Ryan Brooke Thomas, Bryony Roberts, Elsa Ponce, Lindsay Harkema, Abby Coover, Sera Ghadaki, and Sonya Gimon.
+Restorative Ground was the winning proposal for the Care for Hudson Square design competition organized by Urban Design Forum in partnership with Hudson Square Properties in 2020.

 The Architect's Newspaper, 28 September 2020